apache/pulsar/site2/website/blog/2019-07-05-Apache-Pulsar-2-4-0.md

 ### Schema versioning

-Before 2.4.0, avro schema is using one schema for both its writer schema and reader schema.
+Before 2.4.0 release, avro schema uses one schema for both its writer schema and reader schema.
-Multiple schema version is support now.
+Multiple schemas version is supported now.

-Use multiple schema, producer can send messages with different schema version and consumer can read messages with different schema.
+With multiple schemas, producer can send messages with different schema version and consumer can read messages with different schema.

-In 2.4.0, added `FORWARD_TRANSITIVE`, `BACKWARD_TRANSITIVE` and `FULL_TRANSITIVE` compatibility
+In 2.4.0 release, `FORWARD_TRANSITIVE`, `BACKWARD_TRANSITIVE` and `FULL_TRANSITIVE` compatibility
-strategy to  check the compatibility with all existing schema version.
+strategies are added to check the compatibility with all existing schema version.

 ### Replicated subscription

-In 2.4.0, added a mechanism to keep subscription state in-sync, within a sub-second timeframe, in the context of a topic that is being asynchronously replicated across multiple geographical regions.
+In 2.4.0 release, added a mechanism to keep subscription state in-sync, within a sub-second timeframe, in the context of a topic that is being asynchronously replicated across multiple geographical regions.
 Here is [architecture](https://github.com/apache/pulsar/wiki/PIP-33%3A-Replicated-subscriptions) for replicated subscription.